Griotold/syrano-be/README.md

 | created_at| TIMESTAMPTZ | Row creation time                            |

 > For MVP, `weekly` and `monthly` are interpreted as **7 days** and **30 days** from activation.
-> The UI should label these as e.g. “7-day pass”, “30-day pass” to match behavior.
+> The UI should label these as e.g. "7-day pass", "30-day pass" to match behavior.

 ---